Doffen2/nmax/README.md

 # nmax
-The Grude Nmax Hypothesis proposes a scalar boson field, Nmax (~1.78e-17 eV, Compton wavelength ~0.465 AU), as a counterbalance to the Higgs field in a yin-yang duality.
+The Nmax Hypothesis proposes a scalar boson field, Nmax (~1.78e-17 eV, Compton wavelength ~0.465 AU), as a counterbalance to the Higgs field in a yin-yang duality.
 Developed by a ham radio operator with a wave-based perspective, Nmax limits spacetime curvature, prevents singularities, stabilizes wormholes, and produces neutrinos via Higgs interactions.
 It addresses